ogontaro/debug-container/armyknife/README.md

 `ArmyKnife` provides the following two tags:

 - `latest` tag: This tag operates as a non-root user named `knife`.
 It always includes the latest tools and security patches, eliminating the opportunity to use older versions of the image to ensure the highest level of security and functionality.
+- `slim` tag: This tag is a lightweight version of the image, with some of the heavier packages removed.
+It is useful for environments with limited resources or for users who prefer a minimalistic setup.
 - `root` tag: This tag is used when you want to run the container as the root user.
 It is useful for specific operations that require root privileges.

 `ArmyKnife` only offers these two tags.
 This is a deliberate choice to ensure that users always have access to the latest tools and security patches, aiming to keep the development environment up-to-date.
 This policy prioritizes security.